-- Download a QR code scanner onto your phone.
-Look for QR codes in the Gallery, and use your scanner to scan the codes, launch Cuseum, and learn more about the artwork nearby.
+- Look for QR codes in the Gallery, and use your smartphone to scan the codes.
+This will launch Cuseum.
+Learn more about the artwork nearby.

-- Bring your headphones to see and hear the curatorial statements, artist statements, artist interviews, and audio tours on Cuseum.
+- Bring your headphones to see and hear the curatorial statements, artist statements, artist interviews, and audio tours.

 - AWE has free wifi that you can use to access Cuseum.

 If you have any questions about Cuseum during your visit, don’t hesitate to ask a staff member for help!

 AWE encourages guests to keep each other healthy and safe by following the health & safety guidelines recommended for our region, maintaining social distancing, and wearing a mask during your visit.